Here we outline the current setup of MoveIt’s continuous integration setup, including Docker files and Travis configuration.

 To setup your environment for running the CI workflows locally follow these instructions from industrial_ci’s documentation

 Industrial CI is configured using environment variables.
 These can be found by expanding the top of the industrial_ci step in the CI job you’d like to replicate.
-If you use this job as an example you’ll see this at the top of the industrial_ci step:
+If you use one of the CI jobs as an example you’ll see something like this at the top of the industrial_ci step dropdown:

 Run ros-industrial/industrial_ci@master